sybila/biodivine-sketchbook/project-docs/ARCHITECTURE.md

   - `eval_dynamic` | Algorithms and wrappers for evaluation of dynamic properties.
   - `eval_static` | Algorithms and wrappers for evaluation of static properties.
   - `fo_logic` | Parsing and evaluation for the FOL formulas.
-- `analysis` | Module to handle the state and high-level computation for the inference analysis session.
+- `inference` | Module to handle the state and high-level computation for the inference session.
   - `_test_inference` | Tests for the whole inference computation pipeline.
 - `app` | Module defining the core structures and traits behind the application's architecture (like sessions, events, undo-redo stack).
   - `state` | Structures for managing application state and event handling.
-    - `analysis` | Skeleton of the analysis session.
+    - `inference` | Skeleton of the top-level inference session structure.
-    - `editor` | Skeleton of the editor session.
+    - `editor` | Skeleton of the top-level editor session structure.
 - `bin` | Sources for additional binaries that can be run from CLI.
   - `run_inference.rs` | Program for running the inference on the given sketch from CLI.
 - `sketchbook` | Module to handle the state of the sketch and the editor session.